Builtin Functions and Constants¶

 This allows multiple co-compiled libraries to link to one another.

-Import specifiers always use the URL file separator (/
+Import specifiers always use the URL file separator (/), regardless

 of whether compilation happens on an operating-system like Linux which